 Template designers MAY provide or override code or scripts provided by a type for a specified interface defined for the type (even if the type itself does not provide a script for that operation).

-tosca.interfaces.node.ifecycle.Standard
+tosca.interfaces.node.lifecycle.Standard

 This lifecycle interface defines the essential, normative operations that TOSCA nodes may support.